psuedomagi/ChatHoard/README.md

 The Pydantic models are robust and offer a lot of definition for the data; most of this isn't used in the current version, but it would put anyone wanting to run ML models on the data in a good position.

 ## Currently in active, early development.
-More to follow.
 Stay tuned.
 NOT YET FUNCTIONAL

 ## Planned Initial Features